christian-carnate/personal-blog/_posts/2024-05-10-Passing-the-Splunk-Core-Certified-Power-User-Exam.md

 ---
-title: How to Pass the Splunk Core Certified Power User
+title: How to Pass the Splunk Core Certified Power User Exam
 date: 2024-05-10 00:22:47 -1000
 categories: [Certifications, Splunk]
-tags: [certifications]
+tags: [certifications, Splunk]
 description: Interested in certifying your Splunk knowledge?
 The Splunk Core Certified Power User certification is an excellent certification to start with.
 image: /assets/img/article_prev/Splunk_logo_background.png
 ---